MaViGeneticsPhD/Sow-Feed-Intake/sow_feed_readme.md

 ```

 **What it does**:
-- Creates 500 "decision trees" that each make predictions - this value was chosen based on sample size for this data
+- Creates 500 "decision trees" that each make predictions # for future: test the optimum value of decision treess
-- Each tree uses random subsets of data and features
-- Final prediction is the average of all trees
+- Each tree uses random subsets of data and features and final prediction is the average of all trees
-- Can automatically detect complex patterns and interactions

-**How it works**:
-1. Tree 1 might say: "If it's day 10 and temp > 20°C, predict 5.5kg"
-2. Tree 2 might say: "If it's a first-time mother on day 10, predict 4.8kg"
-3. Average all 500 tree predictions for final answer

 **Strengths**: Handles complex patterns, resistant to overfitting
 **Weaknesses**: Less interpretable, can't extrapolate beyond training data...

 ### 4. Model Evaluation (`evaluate_model` function)